 }

-You can skip DotNet CLI Scaffold Command, and use Scaffold-DbContext Command for creating context & entity classes from a database.
+We can skip the DotNet CLI Scaffold Command and use Scaffold-DbContext Command for creating context & entity classes from a database.
+This will do the exact same thing like before.

 Run the following command on the Package Manager Console.